Influenza viruses infect our cells, but cell entry alone does not result in influenza (the disease).

-Air management including of humidity, filtration, flow rate and pressure differences are important protections against the spread of infection within healthcare settings.
-Appropriate personal protective equipment is also important to reduce exhaled or expelled droplets and protect them from those expelled by other infected people.
+Management of humidity, filtration, flow rate and pressure differences of room air can provide important protections against the spread of infection within healthcare settings.
+Appropriate personal protective equipment is also important to reduce exhaled or expelled infectious particles and protect us from those expelled by other infected people.
 This is known.

-Droplets and droplet nuclei add to what is clearly a complex Flu equation.
+Droplets and aerosols add to what is clearly a complex Flu equation.